Rami-Louati/BookRatingPredictor-/README.md

 This file needs to be downloaded.

-2. Description of the jupyter notebook
+##2.
+Jupyter notebook-

-At the beginning of the jupyter notebook, you should put the path of the file "books.csv".
+At the beginning of the jupyter notebook, the path of the csv file is to be provided.

 The jupyter notebook is divided in 3 main parts :
-1)- Exploratory analysis of the data
+1)- Exploratory data analysis.
-2)- Feature engineering and selection
+2)- Feature engineering and selection.
-3)- Model training and evaluation
+3)- Model training and evaluation.

-3. Description of requirements.txt file
+##3.
+Requirements.txt-

-The file "requirements.txt" contains all the versions of librairies needed to run this notebook.
+The file "requirements.txt" contains all versions of librairies needed to run this notebook.